The short answer

 Where can I adopt a French Bulldog in Calgary?

-CHS, AARCS, BARCS, Pawsitive Match, Calgary Animal Rescue.
-Browse current Calgary Frenchies and Frenchie mixes at LocalPetFinder's French Bulldog breed page (updates every 2 hours).
+CHS, AARCS, BARCS, Pawsitive Match, and Calgary Animal Rescue.
+Browse current Calgary Frenchies and Frenchie mixes at LocalPetFinder's French Bulldog breed page (updates regularly).

 Frenchie adoption cost in Calgary?